Li Cuiqing

-Li Cuiqing is a Chinese Paralympic athlete with cerebral palsy.
+Li Cuiqing (born 9 March 1997) is a Chinese Paralympic athlete with cerebral palsy.
 He represented China at the 2016 Summer Paralympics in Rio de Janeiro, Brazil and he won the bronze medal in the men's shot put F36 event.

 At the 2015 World Championships in Doha, Qatar, he won the bronze medal in the men's shot put F36 event.
 In 2017, at the World Championships in London, United Kingdom, he won the silver medal in the men's shot put F36 event.